mayank311996/cheatsheets/courses/Udemy/course7/README.md

 - Don't setup AWS on commercial RaspberryPis.
 Instead use AWS IoT
 - Parameter store is useful to store some crucial parameters like, you don't want to include ARNs in your code that might be published to github.
 Instead you can mention in parameter store.
+- CodeDeploy can be used with thousands of RaspberryPi as well.
+This is good if you want to update your software and don't worry about updating each RaspberryPi.